Your Money or Your Life Review: The FIRE Blueprint

 What is Your Money or Your Life about?

 Your Money or Your Life by Vicki Robin and Joe Dominguez is a personal finance book that reframes money as "life energy" - the hours of your life you trade to earn it.
-It outlines a nine-step program for achieving financial independence, culminating in the "crossover point" where passive income exceeds living expenses and work becomes optional.
+It outlines a nine-step programme for achieving financial independence, culminating in the "crossover point" where passive income exceeds living expenses and work becomes optional.

 What is the crossover point in Your Money or Your Life?